System Design Space

 Length: 1352 pages (568 + 784, two volumes)

-A broad historical and engineering panorama of AI: from ancient computing ideas and the perceptron to AlexNet, deep learning, and foundation models, with focus on how algorithms, infrastructure, and product practices evolved together.
+A broad historical and engineering panorama of AI: from ancient computing ideas and the perceptron to AlexNet, deep learning, and foundation models, with a focus on how algorithms, infrastructure, and product practice evolved together.

 Original